mohammed0xff/micro-instagram/README.md

 4. Headers exchange: Messages are delivered to queues based on a set of header values.
 The routing key specified in the binding is ignored.

-To use bindings in RabbitMQ, you need to create an exchange, create one or more queues, and then create a binding between the exchange and the queue.
+To use bindings in RabbitMQ, we need to create an exchange, create one or more queues, and then create a binding between the exchange and the queue.
 When creating a binding, you need to specify the routing key and any other options that are specific to the exchange type.

-#### a Routing key ?
+#### The Routing key ?

 Routing keys are used by exchanges to determine how to route messages to queues.
 Routing keys are strings that are included with each message that is published to an exchange.
 The routing key is used by the exchange to determine which queues the message should be delivered to.